deepikasrinivasans/19AI307_JAVA/Module-01/DAY-1/README.md

  ```
 /*
 Program to implement a class & objects using Java
-Developed by: Preethi A A
+Developed by: DEEPIKA S
-RegisterNumber: 212222110035
+RegisterNumber: 212222230028
 */
 ```